brackendev/SwiftPlayground-Pharo/README.md

 ### Pharo Object to Swift String Serialization

 Pharo class extension methods are available to use as quick helpers to serialize Pharo objects to Swift psuedo-objects (string representations of Swift objects).
-For example: `'Hello, World!' asSwiftString` returns `'"Hello, World!"'`.
+For example, `'Hello, World!' asSwiftString` returns `'"Hello, World!"'`.

-For example, in the code below, notice the usage of `sentence`, `asSwiftString`, and the `swiftCode` string concatenation:
+In the code below, notice the usage of `sentence`, `asSwiftString`, and the `swiftCode` string concatenation:

 ```smalltalk
 sentence := 'The five boxing wizards jump quickly' asLowercase asSwiftString.